-- Students and staff who report or develop symptoms must be isolated in a designated isolation area in the school, with adequate space and staff supervision and symptom monitoring by a school nurse, other school-based health care provider or school staff until they are able to go home.
+- Protocols for surveillance COVID-19 testing of students and staff, as well as exclusion and isolation protocols for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at any time during the school day. - Protocols for assessment of students, as well as exclusion and isolation protocols for sick students and staff identified at the time of arrival or during the school day. - Work with school nurses, health care providers, or other staff with expertise to determine necessary modifications to areas where staff/students will be isolated. - Consider required physical arrangements to reduce risk of disease transmission. - Plan for the needs of generally well students who need medication or routine treatment, as well as students who may show signs of illness. - Students and staff who report or develop symptoms must be isolated in a designated isolation area in the school, with adequate space and staff supervision and symptom monitoring by a school nurse, other school-based health care provider or school staff until they are able to go home.
 Anyone providing supervision and symptom monitoring must wear appropriate face covering or face shields. - School nurse and health staff in close contact with symptomatic individuals (less than 6 feet) should wear a medical-grade face mask.
 Other Personal Protective Equipment (PPE) may be needed depending on symptoms and care provided.
 Consult a nurse or health care professional regarding appropriate use of PPE.
-Any PPE used during care of a symptomatic individual should be properly removed and disposed of prior to exiting the care space, and hands washed after removing PPE. - If able to do so safely, a symptomatic individual should wear a face covering. - To reduce fear, anxiety, or shame related to isolation, provide clear explanation of procedures, including use of PPE and handwashing. - Establish procedures for safely transporting anyone who is sick to their home or to a health care facility. - Staff and students who are ill must stay home from school and must be sent home if they become ill at school, particularly if they have COVID-19 symptoms. - Symptomatic staff or students should seek COVID-19 testing from their regular physician or through the local public health authority. - If they have a positive COVID-19 viral (PCR) test result, the person should remain home for at least 10 days after illness onset and 72 hours after fever is gone, without use of fever reducing medicine, and other symptoms are improving. - Alternatively, a person who had a positive viral test may return to school when they have received two subsequent negative COVID-19 viral tests at least 24 hours apart and 72 hours have passed since fever is gone, without use of fever reducing medicine, and other symptoms are improving - If they have a negative COVID-19 viral test (and if they have multiple tests, all tests are negative), they should remain home until 72 hours after fever is gone, without use of fever reducing medicine, and other symptoms are improving. - If they do not undergo COVID-19 testing, the person should remain home until 72 hours after fever is gone, without use of fever reducing medicine, and other symptoms are improving. - Involve school nurses, School Based Health Centers, or staff with related experience (Occupational or Physical Therapists) in development of protocols and assessment of symptoms (where staffing exists). - Record and monitor the students and staff being isolated or sent home for the LPHA review.
+Any PPE used during care of a symptomatic individual should be properly removed and disposed of prior to exiting the care space, and hands washed after removing PPE. - If able to do so safely, a symptomatic individual should wear a face covering. - To reduce fear, anxiety, or shame related to isolation, provide clear explanation of procedures, including use of PPE and handwashing. - Establish procedures for safely transporting anyone who is sick to their home or to a health care facility. - Staff and students who are ill must stay home from school and must be sent home if they become ill at school, particularly if they have COVID-19 symptoms. - Symptomatic staff or students should seek COVID-19 testing from their regular physician or through the local public health authority. - If they have a positive COVID-19 viral (PCR) test result, the person should remain home for at least 10 days after illness onset and 72 hours after fever is gone, without use of fever reducing medicine, and other symptoms are improving.